chaoscollective/chaos-lib-client/README.md

 As a foundation for quickly building prototypes, all apps should first include a small set of core javascript files:

 * jQuery: DOM manipulation.
-* Less: CSS with lots tons of helpers.
+* Less: CSS with tons of helpers.
 * Init_browser: Polyfill to make life easier as browsers add new features and change over time (+ a few key functions we wish existed in the browser).

-Once the core is loaded, we load the final exlicity javascript call to RequireJS; this sets the app in motion and recursively resolve dependencies in subsequence modules to run everything.
+Once the core is loaded, we load the final javascript call to RequireJS; this sets the app in motion and recursively resolves dependencies in subsequence modules to run everything.

 * RequireJS: Simple and powerful way to manage lots of little packages and resolve dependecies on the fly.

+Note that RequireJS also has a nice tool to optimize (read: combine and minify) modules when development moves beyond the initial exploration.
+This is super cool because it enable code to be built into lots of specific modular libraries and then sewn together as one.

 ***

 **3rd Party**

-Also note that we've added a handful of 3rd party open source javascript libraries for convenience.
+We've added a handful of 3rd party open source javascript libraries for convenience.
 These include:

 * markdown

 # community

-Simple integration with the community.
+The `community` module allows for, you guessed it, simple integration with the community.
 Discussions via Disqus, and simple links for sharing on Twitter, Facebook, and Google+.

 **settings**